hanshengjiang/npmle_git/README.md

 python run_simulation.py 0.5 500 1 yes 0.01
 ```

-The users can consult the configuration part at the beginning of the scripts for all arguments available.
+The users can consult the configuration part at the beginning of the scripts to find all arguments that are available.

 ### Multiple run
 There are also scripts in `scripts/` that can run multiple simulations with a one-line command.
 For example,